 This appendix highlights the public outreach efforts used by the MPO throughout development of the FY 2026-2030 TIP from August 2024 leading to adoption by the BMCMPO Policy Committee in Calendar Year (CY) 2025 with guidance from federal, state, and local partners.
 The BMCMPO demonstrated explicit consideration and response to public input received during the development of the FY 2026-2030 TIP from all urban area residents.
-The BMCMPO sought out and considered the needs of those traditionally underserved by existing transportation systems, such as opportunity zones (Title VI and ADA) low-income and minority households, and people with disabilities who may face challenges accessing employment and other services.
+The BMCMPO sought out and considered the needs of those traditionally underserved by existing transportation systems, such as environmental justice low-income and minority households, and people with disabilities who may face challenges accessing employment and other services.

-BMCMPO FY 2026-2030 TIP projects sponsored by Rural Transit, Bloomington Transit, Monroe County, and the City of Bloomington additionally focus on transportation equity defined as safe, accessible, affordable, reliable, comfortable, healthy, and sustainable mobility and access that facilitates social and economic opportunities and meets the needs of all urban area community members, particularly those identified as Title Vi and ADA.
+BMCMPO FY 2026-2030 TIP projects sponsored by Rural Transit, Bloomington Transit, Monroe County, and the City of Bloomington additionally focus on transportation equity defined as safe, accessible, affordable, reliable, comfortable, healthy, and sustainable mobility and access that facilitates social and economic opportunities and meets the needs of all urban area community members, particularly those identified as underserved, disadvantaged and overburdened.